From Idea to Impact

 Below are examples of potentially necessary project approvers depending on the project scope.

-• Building Managers/Proctors - oversees building-specific maintenance and operations
+• Building Managers/Proctors oversee building-specific maintenance and operations.

-• Deans or Department Chairs - oversees academic unit or area of concern to support students
+• Deans or Department Chairs oversee academic unit or area of concern to support students.

-• Facilities - oversees construction, grounds maintenance, recycling, custodial, vehicle rentals, campus maintenance, key requests, and event support services
+• Facilities oversees construction, grounds maintenance, recycling, custodial, vehicle rentals, campus maintenance, key requests, and event support.

-• Student Affairs - provides students with support for academic success, social engagement, and personal/professional growth thorough various departments
+• Student Affairs provides support for academic success, social engagement, and personal/professional growth thorough various departments.

 The We Mean Green Fund Committee may allocate up to $100,000 to support projects that happen between Summer 2025-Summer 2026.
 Projects that receive funding must conclude by the end of the August 2026, therefore, the scope and budget of each project must be manageable by the deadline.
 Projects with smaller budgets of $20,000 or less have a stronger likelihood of receiving funding.
 However, you may propose a larger budget.